 You should never allow the new person to approach, speak to or touch your dog until your pet makes the first move to signal that this type of contact is acceptable, says Whitney.

-As Whitney points out, if you reward your dog for continuing to show fear or shyness, you will only delay his progress and increase the likelihood that he will continue to engage in this unwanted behavior.
+Whitney points out that if you reward your dog for continuing to show fear or shyness, you will only delay their progress and increase the likelihood that they will continue to engage in this unwanted behavior.

 Make sure that you begin this process in a controlled environment that has little to stimulate or distract your dog.

-Throughout this introduction process, you should reward your dog when he displays confident behavior, as this will encourage a positive association with meeting new dogs.
+Throughout this introduction process, you should reward your dog when they display confident behavior, as this will encourage a positive association with meeting new dogs.

 According to Whitney, using tight leashes or pulling dogs apart can cause a negative reaction in your pet.

-Depending on just how shy or fearful your dog is, you may have to repeat this process several times for him to feel truly confident around other dogs.
-Once he is able to build up this confidence, you both will feel more comfortable and relaxed on your outings.
+Depending on just how shy or fearful your dog is, you may have to repeat this process several times for them to feel truly confident around other dogs.
+Once they are able to build up this confidence, you both will feel more comfortable and relaxed on your outings.

-Why do some dogs have a harder time meeting new people and pets?
+Why some dogs have a harder time meeting new people and pets

 “It is important during this critical socialization period to expose your puppy to people (children, males and females, people in uniform and men with beards and hats), other dogs (friendly, big and small), other animals (cats and pocket pets, if you have them) and environments (grass, concrete and water) in a positive way.
 When puppies have adverse experiences, they may develop a phobia later on in life that can be very difficult to manage.”

-By following these tips and best practices, you can help your dog to overcome his fear and live a happy, confident life.
+By following these tips and best practices, you can help your dog to overcome their fear and live a happy, confident life.